Take advanced math and college prep English.

 Check frequently with high school counselors or career center directors for information about scholarships awarded by schools, local companies, and community groups.
 Search the Internet and public libraries for other scholarship information.

-October 1 - November 30: Apply to a CSU campus during this initial admission application filing period.
+October 1 - November 30: Apply to a CSU campus early during this initial admission application filing period.

 March and April: Determine if you need to take the English Placement Test (EPT) or Entry Level Math (ELM) exam at a CSU campus.
 Unless your test scores or approved college courses exempt you, a satisfactory result on these tests is required before you can take college level courses in English or math at the CSU.